Full lead casting has been announced for the West End premiere of Frozen The Musical at the Theatre Royal Drury Lance

 Others in the cast include Jeremy Batt, Matt Gillett, Emily Lane, Sarah O’Connor, Monica Swayne, and Anna Woodside.
 The cast also includes Cameron Burt, Lauren Chia, Laura Emmitt, Emily-Mae, Danielle Fiamanya, Hannah Fairclough, Joe Griffiths-Brown, Justin-Lee Jones, Jason Leigh Winter, Jacob Maynard, Leisha Mollyneaux, Gabriel Mokake, Sarah O’Connor, Jemma Revell, Jacqui Sanchez, Jak Skelly, Jake Small and Isabel Snaas, Joshua St. Clair.

-Based on the Oscar winning Disney animated film, Frozen centres on two sisters pulled apart by a mysterious secret.
+Based on the Oscar winning Disney animated film, Frozen The Musical centres on two sisters pulled apart by a mysterious secret.
 As one struggles to find her voice and harness her magical powers, the other embarks on an epic adventure to bring her family together once and for all.

 The show has music and lyrics by Kristen Anderson-Lopez and Robert Lopez, a book by Jennifer Lee and is directed by Michael Grandage.